GothenburgBitFactory/bugwarrior/bugwarrior/docs/services/logseq.rst

 Additional Requirements
 -----------------------

-Logseq application must active with the HTTP API server running for bugwarrior to connect.

 To use bugwarrior to pull tickets from Logseq you need to enable the Logseq HTTP APIs server.
 In Logseq go to **Settings** > **Features** and toggle the **HTTP APIs server** option.